AlexRogalskiy/securecloud-image-analysis-action/README.md

-# Docker Vulnerability Scan with Tufin SecureCloud
+# Tufin Labs - Github Action for Docker Vulnerability Scanning

 This GitHub Action scans a docker image for vulnerabilities using Tufin SecureCloud.